RetroDECK/ES-DE/FAQ-ANDROID.md

 ## What type of Android devices are supported

-ES-DE runs on a wide range on devices, for example handheld consoles like the Ayn Odin 2 and the Retroid Pocket 2s, 3 and 4, on mobile phones, on tablets and on Android TV devices like the Nvidia Shield Pro.
+ES-DE runs on a wide range on devices, for example handheld consoles like the Ayn Odin and the Retroid Pocket models, on mobile phones, on tablets and on Android TV devices like the Nvidia Shield Pro.
 It supports a wide range of screen resolutions and aspect ratios.
-A 64-bit version of Android 11 or later is required although we will investigate whether Android 10 support can be added in a future release.
+A 64-bit version of Android 10 or later is required.

 ## Will touch gesture support get added?